- Several apps on your computer must be run as administrators for various purposes. It is possible that the feature will not work at all times.

 What is the “Run as Administrator” For?

 Standard user accounts and Administrator user accounts are the two types of user accounts in Windows.
-By using an administrator account, you can make changes to the operating system’s settings and gain administrator access to generally off-limits areas.
+Using an administrator account allows you to make changes to the operating system’s settings and gain administrator access to generally off-limits areas.

 An administrator role protects your operating system from damage caused by a standard user account accidentally modifying specific settings.
 Additionally, if malware or viruses gets admin access to your computer, there is a high chance of losing all your files and data.